whoisutsav/whoisutsav.github.io/_posts/2017-09-22-core-logic.md

 			(-> (take-turn-fn game-state) (loop-fn))
 ```

 While there were alternatives, none were great, and at this point I declared this exercise pretty hopeless.
-It became clear that at the edges of the core functionality, the overlap between implementations become thinner, and while 90% of shared code could be consolidated, it would be counterproductive to consolidate the last 10%.
+It became clear that at the edges of the core logic, the shared functionality becomes thinner, and while 90% of shared code overall can be consolidated, it would be counterproductive to consolidate the last 10%.